 - $20 non-refundable school year registration fee per student or $40 maximum per family.

-- Students registering for the school year over the summer pay the first month’s tuition and registration fee to hold their spot place in the class.
+- Students registering for the school year prior to September 1st pay the first month’s tuition and registration fee to hold their spot place in the class.
 Students registering for the school year after September 1st pay the first and second month’s tuition, plus registration fee.

 - Scheduled Turning Pointe holidays, breaks and weather-related school closings do not alter monthly tuition.

 - Tuition will not be reduced or refunded due to common student illness or family vacation.
 Students may make up classes.

 - Account balances must be paid in full before registering for a new school term.